-If you want to build a website for office space rentals on demand, you will need professional expertise.
+If you want to build a website for office space rentals or residential real estate on demand, you will need professional expertise.

 Custom development, though usually more costly at the beginning, has significant benefits:

 The cost of building a website like Airbnb from scratch will vary depending on the scope of features.
-Let’s start with basic functionalities to roughly estimate the necessary amount of time and cost required:
+Basic functionality consisting of:

 How to Apply This to Your Business